 - Home mortgage: Most people pay a significant amount of their monthly income on home mortgage.
 Getting the lowest mortgage rate in the first place is crucial.
 Pay back as much and as early as you can so that the extra money you are supposed to pay as interest can go to the retirement fund.

 These are some of the major items of Family Financial Planning.
 We will discuss more on retirement plan, home mortgage, and college funds later in other post.
 For now, we will simply talk about a money saving strategy using stocks.
 Almost all grownups have a bank account.
 Most of the times bank accounts are checking account.
 Sometimes people use certificate of deposit (CD) as a saving.
 All these are good but checking, saving, or traditional CDs have quite conservative interest rate.
 A high quality CD may have an interest rate of 1.2%.
 Checking and savings account interest rates are way lower than that.
 In any normal year, the inflation rate is higher than the interest rate provided by a high quality CD.
 The meaning is —

 our buying power with the CD is not increasing because of inflation even if we get a 1.2% interest out of from it.

-Dear Wife (DW) and I did an extensive research and came up with a scheme that is suitable and safe for us.
+We did some research and came up with a scheme that is suitable and safe for us.
 We feel that the best way to make sure that the money we have in our checking/savings account is growing at a higher rate than the inflation is investment.
-We never recommend investment of full cash amount one has in a checking account, rather investment should be a percentage of available cash.
-The percentage depends on how comfortably one can invest from savings.
-Instead of investing the whole intended amount at a time, we suggest slow release of the cash into investment, preferably a small chunk every month.
+We never recommend investment of full cash amount one has in a checking account, rather investment should be a percentage of the available cash.
+Instead of investing the whole intended amount at a time, the money should be released to investments slowly, over small chunks, over a few months.

 How can someone invest periodically?